 Similarly, education (0.693**), occupation (0.445**) and information sharing behavior (0.609**) of non-beneficiary farmers were found positively significant whereas, age (-0.493**) was found negatively significant at 1% level of significance.
 The r-values of land holding (0.225*) and mass media exposure (0.369*) of non-beneficiary farmers showed positively significant at 5% level of significance.
 Social participation, source of irrigation, extension agency contact and information seeking behavior of non-beneficiary farmers showed positively whereas, caste had negatively non-significant relation with adoption of chickpea cultivation technologies.

-Further, the analysis of table 2 to know the relationship of selected independent variables with adoption of respondents about chickpea cultivation technologies indicated that education (0.510**), mass media exposure (0.724**), extension agency contact (0.651**) and information seeking behavior (0.623**) of overall respondents found positively associated at 1% level of significance.
+Further, the analysis of table 2 to determine the relationship of selected independent variables with adoption of respondents about chickpea cultivation technologies indicated that education (0.510**), mass media exposure (0.724**), extension agency contact (0.651**) and information seeking behavior (0.623**) of overall respondents found positively associated at 1% level of significance.
 Land holding (0.333*) was found positive but age (-0.241*) negatively and significantly associated at 5% level of significance.
 The r-values of caste, social participation and occupation of overall respondents also showed positive but source of irrigation and information sharing behavior showed negative and non-significant relation with adoption of chickpea cultivation technologies by respondents.

 The findings of the study are in line with findings of Aravindh Kumar and Karthikeyan, (2020) and Mohite (2013) who stated education is highly significant with extent of adoption.
 The findings are contradictory with finding of Sharma et al. (2020) who stated that the age was found to be positive and significantly associated with the adoption level.